Meet the Author

 Thank you for visiting my website!

 I am a writer living in a suburb of Columbus, Ohio, the city where my parents, both immigrants, met, married, and settled soon after World War II.
 My first novel, Tasa’s Song (2016) was informed and inspired by my mother’s early life in eastern Poland.
 My second novel, A Ritchie Boy, released in September 2020, was sparked by my father’s role as one of thousands of young, mostly Jewish, immigrants who, with their understanding of German language and culture, were recruited to serve our country on the European front as Intelligence officers in World War II.
-I am so excited to bring Bessie into the world in September of 2023.
+My third novel, Bessie, was released in September of 2023.
 Drawing on biographical and historical sources, Bessie reimagines the early life of Bess Myerson, the talented daughter of poor Russian Jewish immigrants, who, in the bigoted milieu of 1945, remarkably rises to become Miss America.
+It is the first of my novels to be made into an audiobook, published by Tantor Media on February 25, 2025.
+It will be for sale across Tantor’s 60 retail and library digital distributors, including Audible, Apple, Spotify, and others.
+I can’t wait to hear Bessie told through the voice of award-winning narrator Kelli Tager.

 A little background: I attended Columbus public schools, and that seeded my life-long advocacy of public education.
 I graduated from University of Pennsylvania and have an MA degree in Journalism from The Ohio State University.
 I’ve worked as a magazine reporter and correspondent for regional and national publications, a magazine writing instructor at Wayne State University while briefly living in Detroit, and a corporate communications and public affairs executive within the cable television and broadcasting industries in New York City.
 I co-authored a book about nutrition a long time ago (The Real Life Nutrition Book; Penguin, 1992).
 For many years, I authored guest columns focused on education for Columbus Business First.
 Presently, I am an assistant editor for Narrative, an online literary magazine, and I am a member of the Editorial Board of Trillium, a regional imprint of The Ohio State University Press.